Narcissistic rage is the response of a narcissist to anything they perceive as a threat to their ego, their control or their power.

 And they expect praise, adoration, respect and submission from those around them in order to bolster their ego and maintain their sense of importance.
 And they expect a lot of it, and regularly!

-However, now and then their power is challenged, or someone criticizes them, or a partner asks for their own needs to be put before that of the narcissist, or someone questions the entitlement of the narcissist.
+However, now and then their power is challenged, or someone criticizes them, or a partner or the husband of a narcissistic wife asks for their own needs to be put before that of the narcissist, or someone questions the entitlement of the narcissist.

 These are a threat to the narcissist's ego and his sense of control and the term used is narcissistic injury.
 An injury can be a real threat or a perceived threat.
 So even if the narcissist thinks that there is a threat, he or she may respond with rage.